han8909227/leetcode/README.md

     * If it should return multiple values, do you have any preference on what to return?
     * What should I do/return if the input is invalid / does not match the constraints?

-## Further problem explaining and solving process:
-I have constructed a blog site to post my thought process on solving some of these problems It can be linked to **[HERE](http://hanblog.tech)**